Many interactive commands are security sensitive.

 When reading the documentation for some module, be sure

 to refer to the part that describes the purpose of the module,

-in the context that the module is used!
+for the context in which that the module is used.

 And what if you don't use the shadow suite, but something like LDAP instead?
 Then you just use a different module.
 This is the power of PAM: an easy way to change which authentication methods are used without re-writing all your applications, or changing the configuration of each application separately.